tqsintegration/Advanced-Analytics-Engine-for-AF/PI ACE Migration.md

 ...
 End Sub
 ```
-In the Advanced Caclulation Engine there is simply a construcotr that can be used to initialize private fields.
+In the Advanced Calculation Engine there is simply a constructor that can be used to initialize private fields.
-Mappings to the element attributes is perfomed using the Local object:
+Mappings to the element attributes is performed using the Local object:

 | PI-ACE  | AF Advanced Calculation Engine |
 | ------------- | ------------- |